 Sign up to the FREE allaboutcoins newsletter for regular coin updates, collecting advice, offers and more, and we'll also send you.a FREE 50p e-book featuring values and info on GB 50p coins.
 CLICK HERE TO SIGN UP NOW!

 So how rare are the Brexit 50p coins?

-With a reported 10 million in circulation and The Royal Mint's official mintage being 'unlimited', the coin is hardly rare.
+With just over 10 million put into circulation the coin is hardly rare.
 So you may wonder why you don't see many of the coins in your loose change.